 Cognita is a leading community of diverse schools with one common purpose: to enable students to thrive in a rapidly evolving world.
-Together, our schools provide a truly global education that goes beyond grades to develop all-round academic excellence – equipping young people with the confidence and resourcefulness that prepares them to grow, thrive and find their success in a fast-changing world.
+Together, our schools provide a truly holistic education that goes beyond grades to develop all-round academic excellence – equipping young people with the agency, adaptability and positive attitudes that prepares them to grow, thrive and find their success in a fast-changing world.

 Offered by a number of our international schools, the IB qualification is distinguished around the globe for the rigour and breadth it fosters in students.
 The IB offers three programmes.
 The Primary Years Programme focuses on the development of the whole child in the classroom and in the world outside.
 The Middle Years Programme provides a framework of academic challenge and life skills through embracing traditional school subjects.
 The Diploma Programme is a demanding two-year curriculum for highly motivated students.